-25 Hylton Boothroyd, Articulate Intervention, cit., p.113.
+25Hylton Boothroyd, Articulate Intervention, cit., p.113.

-26Published in the Journal of the Operations Research Society of America, vol. 1, no. 2, February 1953, pp.33-38.
+28Published in the Journal of the Operations Research Society of America, vol. 1, no. 2, February 1953, pp.33-38.

-recommendations of the Lanchester Prize Committee, starting with the first report in 1954, gives a good indication of the difficulties experienced by the profession in finding agreement on a set of relevant criteria of evaluation.
+problems of validation) made the need for new criteria of criticism even more obvious.
+A consecutive reading of the recommendations of the Lanchester Prize Committee, starting with the first report in 1954, gives a good indication of the difficulties experienced by the profession in finding agreement on a set of relevant criteria of evaluation.